Cineworld doubles in size to become new Europe cinema mogul

 Cinema City is the largest operator of multiplex cinemas in Israel and central and eastern European countries, according to the company's website.
 It has a market share of about 35 percent in Poland.

 Cineworld has 102 cinemas across the UK and Ireland.
-The company, previously owned by the Blackstone Group (BX.N), was floated in 2007.
+The company listed on the London Stock Exchange in 2007, when it was owned by the Blackstone Group.

+In November last year, Cineworld said its founder and CEO, Steve Wiener, would step down in March.
+Anthony Bloom would retain his current role as chairman in the combined company.

+Cineworld said it would pay Cinema City 272 million pounds ($448 million) in cash and the Polish company will hold 24.9 percent of Cineworld's shares upon the completion of the deal.

 "The acquisition appears to be a genuine attempt to gain exposure to growth markets, as opposed to simply gaining scale," Peel Hunt analyst Nick Batram said.